xm-emaxwell/xm-labs-xagent-on-kubernetes/README.md

     3. On line 35, change the friendly name value.
 This is what your agent's name will be in xMatters.
 2. Modify the [/files/kube/xagent.secrets.yaml](/files/kube/xagent.secrets.yaml) file
     1. Find your API Key and Secret in xMatters.
 These values can be found in the xMatters installation instructions `Workflows > Agents` in your xMatters instance.
-    2. Base64 encode these values.
+    2. Base64 decode these values.
 A simple way to do this is to run:
         1. `echo -n "VALUE" | base64 -d` in bash on linux
         2. `echo -n "VALUE" | base64 -D` on macOS
     3. Put those values in the [/files/kube/xagent.secrets.yaml](/files/kube/xagent.secrets.yaml) file.